Lego Minifigures (theme)

-Minifigures is a 2010 Lego theme based on a set of collectible Lego minifigures.
-Each figure is an original character with new clothing and facial designs, and most contain previously unseen accessories.
-Each series usually contained 16 different minifigures; however, some series contain as few as 9 minifigures, while others contain up to 22.
+Lego Minifigures (stylized as LEGO Minifigures) are a 2010 Lego theme based on a set of collectible Lego minifigures.
+Each figure is an original character with new clothing and facial designs, and many contain previously unseen accessories.
+Each series usually contains 16 different minifigures; however, some series contain as few as 9 minifigures, while others contain up to 22.
 Since 2021, the number of different minifigures for a series is set to 12.
+In 2023, the Disney 100-anniversary series came out, bringing the total number of figures to 18, although it was once again reduced to 12 with the second Marvel series.
+This series also introduced paper boxes, instead of the plastic bags, making it no longer possible to feel up the pieces for each figure.